 As you prepare or update your syllabi, please consider including a statement, like the one below, about the availability of services for students with disabilities.

-"Students who require accommodations to complete the requirements and expectations of this course because of a disability must make their accommodation requests to the disability support services office which can be reached at: 716.338.1251, 716.376.7544, or via e-mail."
+"Students who require accommodations to complete the requirements and expectations of this course because of a disability must make their accommodation requests to Accessibility Services at 716.338.1251, 716.376.7544, or via e-mail."

 Faculty Training Module